Darius McGhee: College career

 As a freshman at Liberty, McGhee averaged 7.8 points per game.
 He averaged 9.5 points and four rebounds per game as a sophomore.
 On February 27, 2021, McGhee scored a season-high 34 points in a 94–78 win over Bellarmine, matching the program record of eight three-pointers, to claim the ASUN regular season title.
 He was named ASUN Player of the Year and was a unanimous First Team All-ASUN selection.
 On March 7, McGhee posted 21 points and eight rebounds in a 79–75 victory over North Alabama at the ASUN tournament final.
 He was named tournament MVP.
 As a junior, McGhee averaged 15.5 points, 2.1 assists and 4.4 rebounds per game.
 On January 15, 2022, he scored a school-record 48 points, including 37 in the second half, in a 78–75 win against Florida Gulf Coast.
 On February 26, McGhee scored 47 points in a 100–93 overtime win against Kennesaw State.
 At the close of the 2021–22 season, McGhee was again named ASUN Player of the Year.
 His 142 three pointers in 2021 is 12th most ever in a single season for Division I basketball.

 During his final season of eligibility, McGhee reached several major statistical milestones.
 First, on November 26, 2022, he passed the 2,000-point milestone for his career.
 Then, on February 4, 2023, he became the Flames' all-time leading scorer, surpassing Karl Hess, who had played for the Flames from 1976 to 1980 when Liberty was an NAIA member.
 On February 22, he became the ASUN's all-time scoring leader, surpassing Willie Jackson, who played for Centenary from 1980 to 1984 when the ASUN was known as the Trans America Athletic Conference.
 In the same game, he also became the fourth Division I men's player to score 500 three-pointers in his career.
 (Note: In Division I women's basketball, Taylor Robertson of Oklahoma, whose college career has coincided with McGhee's, has also made 500 threes.)
 On February 27, 2023, McGhee was named the ASUN Player of the Year for the third consecutive season, joining Centenary's Jackson as the only players in league history to earn the award that many times.
 He was also named to a third consecutive all-conference first team selection.
 He ended the season with 162 three-pointers, tying Stephen Curry's NCAA single-season record set in 2008.

 Professional career

 Indiana Mad Ants

 After going undrafted in the 2023 NBA draft, McGhee joined the Indiana Pacers for the 2023 NBA Summer League and on October 17, 2023, he signed with them.
 However, he was waived the next day.
 On October 28, 2023, he joined the Indiana Mad Ants.

 Telekom Baskets Bonn

 On June 10, 2024, McGhee signed with Telekom Baskets Bonn of the German Basketball Bundesliga (BBL).

+Over the BBL season, McGhee led Bonn in scoring (15.5 PPG) and assists (4.2 APG), though his team missed the playoffs.